MichaelJZ/Human-Activity-Recognition-using-SmartPhones/Codebook.md

 fBodyGyroMag<br>
 fBodyGyroJerkMag

-Several  variables that were estimated from these signals.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Several  variables that were estimated from these signals.
 The ones we used in our analysis are: <br>
 -mean(): Mean value<br>
 -std(): Standard deviation<br>
-The activity column of our tidy data provides which of the 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) was performed.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The activity column of our tidy data provides which of the 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) was performed.<br>
-The subject column provides who performed the activity out of the 30 subjects (denoted by a number 1 to 30).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The subject column provides who performed the activity out of the 30 subjects (denoted by a number 1 to 30).
 ####Our tidy data set contains the calculated mean for all the variables described above.